Oxshady/catcher-_-/README.md

 # Keylogger Project And Simple Malware Detector

 This project implements a simple keylogger that captures keystrokes from a client machine and sends them to a server for logging purposes.
-It utilizes Python for scripting, `pynput` library for capturing keystrokes, and `socket` library for network communication.
+It also includes features to gather browser data and system information.

 ## Features

 - **Keylogging:** Captures all keystrokes made on the client machine.
 - **Network Communication:** Sends captured keystrokes over the network to a remote server.
 - **Logging:** Logs keystrokes into a text file on the server.
+- **Browser Data Theft:** Gathers saved passwords from browsers like Chrome, Edge, and Firefox.
+- **System Information Gathering:** Collects host name, IP addresses, OS details, processor info, disk usage, and memory statistics.

 ### Malware Detector

 The malware detector script analyzes files extracted from a specified archive.
 It calculates cryptographic hashes of files using various hashing algorithms (MD5, SHA-1, SHA-224, SHA-256, SHA3-384, SHA3-512) and compares them against a list of known malicious hashes.
 If a match is found, it identifies the file as potentially malicious.

 ## Requirements